GE-Blockchain-Demo/GEPx-Blockchain/README.md

 Chaincode initialization is not required
 ```

-- When network is up and running with smart contract we can see following containers will be spin up by hyperledger fabric which represents
+- When network is up and running with smart contract we can see following containers will be spun up by hyperledger fabric which represents
-   -  CA nodes (ca_orderer, ca_org1, ca_org2)
+   -  CA nodes (ca_orderer, ca_org1, ca_org2) - These nodes enable authentication and authorization to the blockchain
-   -  Network nodes (orderer, org1.peer0, org2.peer0)
+   -  Network nodes (orderer, org1.peer0, org2.peer0) - These nodes store the distributed ledger.
+Particpants can choose to have their own nodes, or connect to an existing node
-   -  Chaincode/Smart-contract containers
+   -  Chaincode/Smart-contract containers - These hold the code that is replicated to each node and can be reviewed by any participant.
+However, it cannot be changed by everyone

 ```
 $ docker ps